-Our modern American versions of Halloween and the Jack-o’-Lantern are marvelous cultural mashups of “New World” & “Old World” European folklore whose origins date back thousands of years, and include Samhain (the Gaelic harvest festival) as well as All Saints Day (a Catholic celebration).
+Our modern American versions of Halloween and the Jack-o’-Lantern are marvelous cultural mashups of “New World” & “Old World” European folklore whose origins date back thousands of years.
+These traditions include elements of Samhain (the Gaelic harvest festival) as well as All Saints Day (a Catholic celebration).

 The most common plants in these native cropping systems were corn/maize, beans, and squash, known collectively as the “Three Sisters” to the societies that grew them (or “Four Sisters” where sunflowers were prominent).

 Was the pumpkin you bought for your front porch decoration grown in the US or elsewhere?
-It’s hard to say.
+It’s hard to say for sure.

-But despite all the pumpkins we grow here, the US is NOT the world’s largest producer of pumpkins, although we are the world’s largest importer of pumpkins.
+But despite all the pumpkins we grow here, the US is NOT the world’s largest producer of pumpkins.
+However, we are the world’s largest importer of pumpkins.

 What’s the largest pumpkin ever grown?
 Well, it didn’t come from Illinois, Mexico, or China.
-It came from Switzerland.
+It came from Belgium.

 We’ve grown a lot of pumpkins over the years.
 We love turning our pumpkin “berries” into pie, pudding, bread, and other goodies.

 We also love roasting pumpkin seeds, which are loaded with protein, good fats, and fiber.
 The best seed pumpkins we’ve ever grown are Austrian Styrian pumpkins, which are also delicious eaten raw.

 But crops that are NOT grown for human food consumption–such as pumpkins grown for decoration or even conventional garden seed crops–are virtually unregulated.